lickx/oscollar-dev/README.md

     > src: Source code of the OpenCollar Six role play device.

         > ao: The source code for the animation overrider.
-        > collar: The source code for the collar device.
+        > apps: Fun features you can add to your device
+        > device: Everything you need for a full featured device
+        > extensions: Enhanced features that can be added to a device
-        > installer: The source code for the package manager.
+        > installer: The source code for the updater aka patch
         > remote: The source code for the remote control HUD.
         > spares: Spares and snippets for research and development.
 ```